 Steel is a metal alloy with iron as its main component and carbon as its primary alloying element.
-If carbon makes up anywhere from 0.05% to a little above 2% of the total weight of steel, the iron is stronger and more ductile.
-The more carbon we add to iron, the stronger the steel gets (up to 2.14% carbon).
+Even at just around 0.05% to a little above 2% the total weight of steel, carbon can already make iron stronger and more ductile.
+The more carbon we add to iron, the stronger the steel gets.
 Adding other alloying elements results in four major steel types- carbon steel, alloy steel, stainless steel, and tool steel.

-- Carbon steel is pretty much the most basic kind of steel since it usually only has iron and carbon in it.
-In some cases, carbon steel can still have some elements, but only copper, manganese, and silicon.
+- Carbon steel is pretty much the most basic kind of steel since it only has both the iron and carbon in it typically.
+In some cases, carbon steel can still have some elements, but only these elements: copper, manganese, and silicon.

 - Adding other alloying elements in carbon steel results in our next steel type, the alloy steel.
-With other alloying elements like manganese (for additional surface hardness), molybdenum (for strength), nickel (for corrosion resistance), and so much more, we can get a more specific steel alloy that will suit our needs.
+With other alloying elements like manganese (for additional surface hardness), molybdenum (for strength), nickel (for corrosion resistance), and so much more, we can get more specific steel alloys that would suit our needs.

 Steel products and uses of steel

-We see steel almost everywhere, from our kitchen utensils to the rebar at construction sites.
-Steel can either be molded, machined, or combined with other materials to form almost any product that we can imagine.
-In construction, steel is available in the form of rods, bars, tubes, wires, plates, and sheets.
-We can use steel rods as pins to connect hinged supports in steel frames and structures, or we can cut large-diameter rods to make gear "blanks."
+We see steel products almost everywhere, from our kitchen utensils to the rebars at the construction site or round pen for our animals.
+Steel material can either be molded, machined and combined with other materials to form almost any product that we can imagine.
+In construction, steel is available in forms of rods, tubes, wires, plates, and sheets.

 Why do we need to get the weight of steel?

-In the construction industry, steel is commonly priced per unit weight, similar to other raw materials like gravel, sand, and concrete.
-Since steel is available in various types, shapes, and sizes, pricing steel per unit weight means a much more consistent pricing across the market.
+In the construction industry, steel is commonly priced per unit weight like other raw materials like gravel, sand, and concrete.
+Since steel is available in various types, shapes, and sizes, pricing steel per unit weight would mean much consistent pricing that the market can use.
 This way of pricing is why it is essential to know the weight of steel in general.

-Other than that, determining the total weight of steel products is generally beneficial, especially during transport.
-Buying in bulk affects the cost of most materials as we can save money by properly organizing delivery and logistics instead of delivering small quantities in multiple trips.
-Aside from that, since steel can get really heavy in large volumes, calculating the steel weight is essential in the design of structures.
+Other than that, determining the total weight of steel products would be beneficial, especially during their transport.
+Buying in bulk usually decreases the price of any material because we can save money in properly organized delivery and logistics instead of delivering small quantities at multiple trips.

 Determining the weight of steel only takes a few steps to accomplish.
-First, we need to know the density of the steel alloy we are using.
-In our steel weight calculator, you will find the density values for the most common steel alloys in the Steel type part of our calculator.
-You can also see them listed here in the table below:
+First, we need to know the density of steel alloy we are using.
+In our steel weight calculator, you will find the density values for each of the most common steel alloys listed there in the Steel type part of our calculator.
+You can also see them listed here on the table below:

-After determining the density of the steel alloy, the next step is to obtain the total volume of our steel material.
+After determining the density of the steel alloy we are using, the next step is to obtain the total volume of our steel material.
 Getting the volume of our steel material depends on its shape and dimensions.
 By applying the necessary formulas, we can obtain the volume for rods, bars, plates, tubes, and even other complicated shapes.
-You can check the how to calculate volume? section of our volume calculator for the different volume formulas for most shapes that our steel weight calculator does not cover.
-After obtaining the volume of steel material, we are now ready to use the formula below:
+You can check thesection of our volume calculator for the different volume formulas for the most common shapes we can see around.
+After obtaining the volume of our steel material, we are now ready to use the formula below:

-steel material weight = steel material volume * density
+weight of steel plate = steel plate's volume * density

 When using this formula, always make sure to multiply values with the same units of measurements.
-The resulting unit of measurement for volume must match the volume part in the density unit.
-If you need help converting the units of area or volume, you can check our area converter or our volume converter, respectively, especially if you have multiple values to convert.
+The resulting unit of measurement of the volume must match the volume part in the density unit.
+If you need help in converting the units of area or volume, you can check our area converter or our volume converter, respectively, especially if you have multiple values to convert.

-If you have multiple steel pieces, you can input the number of steel pieces into our steel weight calculator to get the overall steel weight.
-As an exercise in finding the weight of steel, let us look at an example in this text's next section.
+If you have multiple steel materials, you can input in our steel weight calculator the quantity of your steel materials to get the overall steel weight.
+As an exercise in solving the weight of steel, let us consider an example in this text's next section.